openstreetmap/iD/CONTRIBUTING.md

 shown in alphabetical order, so most documentation is prefixed with `02-` and so on in order to keep it in a certain order.

-To add a new page of documentation, simply create a new Markdown file in `data/doc` in the same format as the rest.
+To add a new piece of documentation, simply add to [core.yaml](/data/core.yaml) in the same format as the rest.

 ## Adding or Refining Presets